amchavan/alma-datapro-workflow-sandbox/README.md

 # Data Processing Workflow Sandbox

-This project is a playground for the new architecture of ALMA's Data Processing Workflow system.
+This project is a playground for the new architecture of ALMA's Data Processing Workflow system, based on a message passing backbone (currently RabbitQM)
 <!--
 Place project URL here
 -->
-It defines a
+It defines
-['pipes and filters'](https://docs.microsoft.com/en-us/azure/architecture/patterns/pipes-and-filters) pipeline made of components interacting by way of a message queue.
+* a ['pipes and filters'](https://docs.microsoft.com/en-us/azure/architecture/patterns/pipes-and-filters) pipeline made of components interacting by way of a message queue
+* a Client/Server _RPC_ mode, where the client sends a computing request to the server by way of a message and awaits the response message
+* ???

 ## Prerequisites
 [Python 3.7.x](https://www.python.org/downloads/)